Fair Division with Two-Sided Preferences: Preliminaries

 \begin{definition} An allocation $A$ is said to satisfy \begin{itemize} \item \emph{EF1} if for all distinct $i,j\in T$, it holds that $v_i(A_i\setminus X)\ge v_i(A_j\setminus Y)$ for some $X\subseteq A_i$ and $Y\subseteq A_j$ with $|X\cup Y|\le 1$; \item \emph{EF[1,1]} if for all distinct $i,j\in T$, it holds that $v_i(A_i\setminus X)\ge v_i(A_j\setminus Y)$ for some $X\subseteq A_i$ and $Y\subseteq A_j$ with $|X|,|Y|\le 1$. \end{itemize} \end{definition}

-EF1 was first studied for nonnegative-value players by \citet{LiptonMaMo04} and subsequently extended to arbitrary-value players by \citet{AzizCaIg22}, while EF[1,1] was recently introduced by \citet{ShoshanSeHa23}.
+EF1 was first studied for nonnegative-value participants by \citet{LiptonMaMo04} (though the term itself was coined by \citet{Budish11}) and subsequently extended to arbitrary-value participants by \citet{AzizCaIg22}, while EF[1,1] was recently introduced by \citet{ShoshanSeHa23}.
 It follows immediately from the definition that EF1 implies EF[1,1].
-Moreover, if all players yield nonnegative value, there is no reason to remove a player from $A_i$, so EF1 and EF[1,1] coincide in this case; an analogous statement holds for nonpositive-value players with $A_i$ replaced by $A_j$.
+Moreover, if all participants yield nonnegative value, there is no reason to remove a participant from $A_i$, so EF1 and EF[1,1] coincide in this case; an analogous statement holds for nonpositive-value participants with $A_i$ replaced by $A_j$.

-Our next criterion is balancedness, which requires the players to be distributed as equally among the teams as possible.
+Our next criterion is balancedness, which requires the participants to be distributed as equally among the teams as possible.

 \begin{definition} An allocation $A$ is said to be \emph{balanced} if $\big||A_i|-|A_j|\big|\le 1$ for all $i,j\in T$. \end{definition}

 Observe that if there exists a constant $c\ne 0$ such that $v_i(p) = c$ for all $i\in T$ and $p\in P$, then both EF1 and EF[1,1] coincide with balancedness.